 Moving image metadata is a complex topic, but it’s increasingly governing the way archives, libraries, broadcasters and production companies operate in terms of education and access; digitisation and preservation; strategic management and widening the UK’s screen heritage.

 This series of courses will develop participants’ knowledge of moving image metadata, enabling them to create, enhance and adapt their own schemas and map them to different standards.

 We’ll highlight the importance of accurate and interpretable moving image metadata, and analyse the key issues affecting organisations that source and store audiovisual assets, illustrating with key case studies and examining with peer-led discussion.

-The full programme will comprise three one day courses and two online workshops.
-Participants can sign-up to all three one day courses or choose one specific area to gain knowledge in.
+The full programme will comprise two one day courses and one online workshop.
+Participants can sign-up to both one day courses or choose one specific area to gain knowledge in.